akshaya01-bit/seq-ai-accountability-product-teams/README.md

 I may later create an **OSF project page** that simply hosts the PDF and links to this GitHub repository.
 No preregistration has been filed yet.

+## How this connects to the proposal

+- The PDF in `paper/` is the same proposal I am submitting as a linked writing sample for PhD applications.
+- The synthetic data and code here illustrate how I would structure and analyse the field experiment when I run it with real teams.